-This heater is for Indoor or Outdoor Installation and can be used in either Vented or Unvented mode.
+This heater is for Indoor Installation and Covered Patio Installation only and can be used in either Vented or Unvented mode.
 The term Unvented actually means Indirect Vented.
 While the products of combustion are expelled into the building, national codes require ventilation in the building to dilute these products of combustion.
 This ventilation may be provided by gravity or mechanical means.